tbrockman/xpmint/README.md

     experiments: {
         test: { // experiment name
             groups: { // experiment groups
-                control: 50, // group name and proportion
+                control: 50, // group name
-                variant: 50
+                variant: 50 // followed by proportion
             }
         }
         // ... however many more experiments you want }
 })

-// this is optional, but ensures that the same user id
+// setUserId() is optional, but ensures that the same user
+// can be assigned the same group across different clients xpmint.setUserId('example-user-id')
+// if not set, user id will default to the one xpmint generates internally

-// will be assigned the same group across different clients xpmint.setUserId('example-user-id') const group = xpmint.getExperimentGroup('test') console.log('user is in group: ' +  group)
+// get the group for our current user const group = xpmint.getExperimentGroup('test') console.log('user is in group: ' +  group)

-// you can also manually assign a user to a group xpmint.assignExperimentGroup('test', 'variant')
+// you can also manually assign a user to a group xpmint.assignExperimentGroup('test', 'variant') console.assert(xpmint.getExperimentGroup('test') == 'variant')
 ```

 ## Who?